-Erik Chinander, who has been associated with football programs that have accrued a record of 104-36 at the junior college, FBS, FCS and professional levels, was named the Ducks’ outside linebackers coach on Jan.
+Erik Chinander, who has been associated with football programs that have accrued a record of 117-38 at the junior college, FBS, FCS and professional levels, is in his second season as the Ducks’ outside linebackers coach after being named to the position on Jan.
 15, 2014.

-The 34-year-old Iowa native served as assistant defensive line coach for the Philadelphia Eagles during the 2013 season following three years as an intern (2010) and graduate assistant (2011-12) for the Ducks under former head coach Chip Kelly.
-In his previous Oregon stint, Chinander assisted with the program’s defensive line while concentrating his efforts on the “drop-end” position.
+The 35-year-old Iowa native served as assistant defensive line coach for the Philadelphia Eagles during the 2013 season following three years as an intern (2010) and graduate assistant (2011-12) for the Ducks under former head coach Chip Kelly.

 Among the mentors for the energetic Chinander was the Ducks’ former defensive line coach Jerry Azzinaro, who also worked alongside Oregon’s newest assistant coach in the NFL.